Romance. Scandal. Manners.

 How do I play?

-A game of Good Society consists of five phases
+A game of Good Society consists of six sections

 Collaboration: Decide what kind of story you would like to tell.
 Will this be a drama, or a light-hearted farce?
 Will you play with gender norms, or should you get rid of, or reverse them?